Python Binary File Guide: Practical Read, Parse, Write

 1. Introduction

 Python supports not only text files but also reading and writing binary files.
-By working with binary files, you can manipulate various types of data such as images, audio, video, and compressed files.
-This article explains how to safely and efficiently read binary files using Python.
+By handling binary files, you can manipulate various data such as images, audio, video, and compressed files.
+In this article, we will explain how to read binary files safely and efficiently using Python.

-A binary file is a file composed of binary data (a combination of 0s and 1s) that computers can understand, instead of human-readable text strings.
-Examples of binary files include:
+A binary file is a file that consists of binary data (a combination of 0s and 1s) rather than human‑readable strings.
+Representative examples of binary files include the following:

 • Image files (PNG, JPEG, BMP, etc.)